 Improper repairs are an equally important issue.
 A superficial repair that fails to correct an underlying problem can mask damage that will get worse with time.
 Whether you’re installing a new roof or repairing an existing one, be discerning when it comes to choosing a roofing company.

 2. Common Problems Arise Over Time

 A properly installed commercial roof will last for years if it is properly maintained.
 That said, problems do arise, and the older the roof, the more likely they will occur.
-No roofing material is completely, permanently impervious to the Florida sun.
+No roofing material is completely, permanently impervious to the Winnipeg or Manitoba winter.
 Eventually, seams may split and membrane materials may blister, tear, or erode.
 HVAC systems and other equipment or structures that are installed or replaced on the roof may result in holes or other damage, or might interfere with proper drainage.